Skip to content Skip to footer

 So, these media companies decided to launch a project group with the goal of developing a login service to regain a direct relationship between media companies and their users, enabling publishers to improve their 1st party basis and understanding of their audience.

 was run across various publications from October 2019 with title-specific, voluntary logins to discover readers' propensity to create an account.
 After seeing the success of these tests and reader's increased acceptance to log in, the decision was finalized to align on a technological solution.
-The chosen tech was one developed by Ringier, its in-house technology Ringier Connect which was tailor-made for the specific needs of media brands, and live from August 2021 when other publishers, such as 20 Minuten and Tamedia were onboarded into the solution.
+The chosen was one developed by Ringier, its in-house technology Ringier Connect which was tailor-made for the specific needs of media brands, and live from August 2021 when other publishers, such as 20 Minuten and Tamedia were onboarded into the solution.

 And, just like that, OneLog was born!